The ability to work from home is one of the marvels of the modern age.

 2. Your commute costs you too much time, stress or money

-The average drive to work in America is 26.9 minutes, according to the U.S. Census Bureau.
+The average drive to work in America takes 26.9 minutes, according to the U.S. Census Bureau.

 People who work at home gain back the time they otherwise would spend driving — while also avoiding the stress of dealing with traffic.

 Another benefit is that people who work from home save money on car maintenance, gasoline and sometimes insurance.
-Some might even be able to get rid of one car — avoiding all of the $8,849 per year that it costs to own and operate the average new car.
+Some might even be able to get rid of one car — avoiding the thousands of dollars per year that it costs to own and operate the average new car.

 3. Your work hours are stifling your productivity or home life